Why Corporate Governance?

-The OECD Principles of Corporate Governance provide the framework for the work of IFC in this area, identifying the key practical issues: the rights and equitable treatment of shareholders and other financial stakeholders, the role of non-financial stakeholders, disclosure and transparency, and the responsibilities of the Board of Directors.
-The OECD Principles are universally applicable to all types of corporate governance systems in countries at all levels of economic development.
-The challenge for IFC is to take this framework of international best practices of corporate governance and use it to add value to the wide spectrum of our client companies.
+The G20/OECD¹ (2015) Principles of Corporate Governance provide the framework for the work of IFC in this area, identifying the key practical issues: 1) the rights and equitable treatment of shareholders and key ownership functions; 2) institutional investors, stock markets, and other intermediaries; 3) the role of stakeholders, disclosure, and transparency; and 4) the responsibilities of the board.
+The principles are universally applicable to all types of corporate governance systems in countries at all levels of economic development.
+The challenge for IFC is to take this framework of international best practices of corporate governance and use it to add value to the wide spectrum of our client companies in emerging markets.

 Improving access to capital.
-Much attention to corporate governance issues in emerging markets among policymakers and academics has focused on the role governance can play in improving access for emerging market companies to global portfolio equity.
-An increasing volume of empirical evidence indicates that well-governed companies receive higher market valuations.* However, improving corporate governance will also increase all other capital flows to companies in developing countries: from domestic and global capital; equity and debt; and from public securities markets and private capital sources.
+Much of policymakers’ and academics’ attention to corporate governance issues in emerging markets has focused on the role of governance in improving emerging-market companies’ access to global portfolio equity.
+An increasing volume of empirical evidence indicates that well-governed companies receive higher market valuations; however, improving corporate governance will also increase all other capital flows to companies in developing countries—from domestic and global capital, from equity and debt, and from public securities markets and private capital sources.

 Improving performance.
-Equally important and, irrespective of the need to access capital, good corporate governance brings better performance for IFC clients.
-Improved governance structures and processes help ensure quality decision-making, encourage effective succession planning for senior management and enhance the long-term prosperity of companies, independent of the type of company and its sources of finance.
+Equally important, good corporate governance leads to better performance for IFC clients.
+Improved governance structures and processes help ensure quality decision making, encourage effective succession planning for senior management, and enhance the long-term prosperity of companies, independent of the type of company and its sources of finance.

-Developing capital markets.
-Improving corporate governance contributes to the development of the public and private capital markets.** Poor standards of governance, particularly in the area of transparency and disclosure have been a major factor behind instability in the financial markets across the globe.
-This was seen in the case of the East Asian financial crisis of 1997, where so-called "crony capitalism" combined with macroeconomic imbalances to interrupt decades of outstanding economic growth.
-Most recently, poor corporate governance contributed to the spread of corruption and fraud that led to the dramatic corporate failures in United States and Western Europe.
+Creating capital markets.
+Improving corporate governance contributes to the development of the public and private capital markets.
+Poor standards of governance, particularly in the area of transparency and disclosure, have been a major factor contributing to instability in the financial markets across the globe.
+This was seen in the 2008 financial crisis, where corporate governance shortcomings, particularly in the area of control environment (internal audit, internal controls, risk governance, and compliance) interrupted economic growth.

 IFC’s Comparative Advantage in Corporate Governance

 Global leadership.
-In addition to working directly with client companies, IFC plays a leading role in the global policy dialogue on corporate governance and provides technical assistance to regulators, stock markets and others.
-In the former Soviet Union, China, the Middle East and elsewhere, IFC manages a set of large donor-funded technical assistance projects.
+In addition to working directly with client companies, IFC plays a leading role in the global policy dialogue on corporate governance and provides technical assistance to regulators, stock exchanges, and others, including the network of development finance institutions.
+IFC manages a set of large donor-funded technical assistance projects in Central and Eastern Europe, China, the Middle East, and other key emerging markets.
 IFC helps bring together corporate governance professionals worldwide.
 It co-sponsored the OECD Roundtables in Latin America and Eastern Europe and helped establish networks of Institutes of Directors in East Asia, Central and Eastern Europe, and Latin America.
-IFC has convened meetings of international portfolio investors representing more than $3 trillion with local business leaders in Brazil, Russia and China to discuss what governance changes are needed to attract more capital.
+IFC’s methodology for evaluating corporate governance risks and opportunities has been distilled into the “Corporate Governance Development Framework,” a common approach that was adopted by 35 development finance institutions for use in their investment processes.
+The institutions that signed the Corporate Governance Development Framework cover most emerging markets around the world, including Africa, Latin America and the Caribbean, Asia, Middle East, and Europe and Central Asia, and represent assets of more than $850 billion altogether.

 Sustainability and Corporate Governance

-Corporate governance is one of the pillars of IFC's focus on sustainability following environmental and social sustainability.
+Corporate governance is one of the pillars of IFC’s focus on sustainability, following environmental and social sustainability.
 Better corporate governance increases the likelihood that the enterprise will satisfy the legitimate claims of all stakeholders and fulfill its environmental and social responsibilities.
-Accordingly, it contributes to the long-term, sustainable growth of client companies.
-A company that is well-governed is one that is accountable and transparent to its shareholders and other stakeholders (such as employees, creditors, customers and the wider society).
+Effective corporate governance processes contribute to the long-term, sustainable growth of client companies.
+A company that is well-governed is one that is accountable and transparent, and that